Halal Certification and Verification

 - The God’s name is invoked on the animal to be slaughtered “In the Name of God and God is Great” (Bismillah wa Allah Akbar);

-- Further processing of animal’s body is not allowed before the animal’s death.
+- Further processing of the animal’s body is not allowed before the animal’s death.

 - Slaughtering Tools: